pycontribs/pyrax/docs/pyrax_doc.md

     [settings]
     identity_type = rackspace
+    keyring_username = myusername
     region = ORD
     custom_user_agent = AwesomeApp/1.2
     http_debug = False

-With the above example, pyrax will use the default Rackspace authentication, provision resources in the `ORD` region, and will not output HTTP requests and responses to the console.
+With the above example, pyrax will use the default Rackspace authentication, will use "myusername" with keyring authentication, provision resources in the `ORD` region, and will not output HTTP requests and responses to the console.
 It will also customize the **User-agent** string sent to the API servers on each request by prepending the string "AwesomeApp/1.2" to the standard pyrax User-agent setting, allowing requests from your application to be distinguished from other pyrax applications.

 ## Debugging HTTP requests